Chukobyte/crescent/seika/README.md

-## Crescent Engine Core
+## Seika Framework

-The core to crescent engine...
+A framework that can be used to make 2D games.